adithyaprad/Evident/README.md

 ## Summary

-GroundRAG treats RAG as a system that needs observability.
+Evident treats RAG as a system that needs observability.
 By making chunking, grounding, and evaluation explicit, it turns RAG from a black box into something that can be inspected, reasoned about, and improved.